 The larger form factor not only makes it more expensive compared to the previously listed motherboard, it also makes it more expandable.

 While the previous motherboard with a micro atx form factor had a dimension of 9.6 x 9.6 inches.
-This motherboard has a dimension of 12 x 9.6.
+This motherboard has a dimension of 12 x 9.6 inches.
 Therefore, it is larger vertically.

 This gives it the obvious benefit of having more expansion slots.
 As such, unlike the previous motherboard, this motherboard features 2 x PCIe X16 slots.